-With more enthusiasm than knowledge it is called the highest mountain top in the Black Forest.
-Without doubt it is the highest peak with its 1493 meters.
+With more enthusiasm than knowledge, it is called the highest mountain top in the Black Forest.
+Without a doubt it is the highest peak with its 1493 meters.

-Yet a peak it is not – it is the highest elevation of a broad low mountain range, which is several kilometres long.
+Yet a peak it is not – it is the highest elevation of a broad low mountain range, which is several kilometers long.
 Three round and wooded domes rise from this massif and the highest of the three is called "field mountain", Feldberg.
-On its top there is a 21-meter-high tower with a radar station.
+On its top, there is a 21-meter-high tower with a radar station.
 There is also a meteorological station to be found here.